sharmin-lalani/ChordX/README.md

 2. Improved ChordX Implementation

 ## Setup
-ChordX can be run in 2 ways, Manually and Automated.

-### To run manually, follow the below steps:
 1. Clone the project on local machine.
 2. Enter chordx-original/src directory and compile source files using `javac -cp .:log4j-1.2.17.jar *.java`.
 3. Run the RMI Registry to enable remote procedure calls: